ralampay/hapster-ai-cli/README.md

 # `hapster-ai-cli`

-A command line tool for multi-agent tasks that shares the same context.
+A command line tool for multi-agent AI tasks.

 ## Usage